lilab-bcb/cumulus-experiment/README.md

 First, in Pegasus environment, run the following commands to generate a Seurat-compatible h5ad file on the dataset, and convert it into Seurat object format:

 ```
-(pegasus-env) root# cd /experiment/overall
+(pegasus-env) root# cd /experiment/overall/MantonBM
 (pegasus-env) root# ./get_seurat_compatible_mantonbm.sh
 (pegasus-env) root# Rscript convert_mantonbm_pegasus.R
 ```

-When finished, you'll have a Seurat object in ``/experiment/overall/MantonBM_nonmix.RData`` for benchmarking steps starting from kNN.
+When finished, you'll have a Seurat object in ``/experiment/overall/MantonBM/MantonBM_nonmix.RData`` for benchmarking steps starting from kNN.

 Now in SCANPY environment, run the following command:

 ```
-(scanpy-env) root# monitor_script.sh > monitor_mantonbm_seurat.log &
 (scanpy-env) root# Rscript run_seurat_mantonbm.R
 ```

-When finished, you'll find execution time for each step in its log file ``/experiment/overall/mantombm_seurat.log``, and the system resource (especially memory) usage during the execution in ``/experiment/overall/monitor_mantonbm_seurat.log``.
+When finished, you'll find execution time for each step in its log file ``/experiment/overall/MantonBM/mantombm_seurat_cpu_28.log``.

 As Seurat fails in the Batch correction and Leiden clustering steps, I make them as two separate R scripts for users to try themselves.